It was a week when both oil and natural gas prices settled higher.

 Company Last Week Last 6 Months

-The Energy Select Sector SPDR – a popular way to track energy companies – was up 6.9% last week.
-The best performer was downstream operator Marathon Petroleum MPC whose stock jumped 19.4%.
+The Energy Select Sector SPDR — a popular way to track energy companies — lost 1.9% last week.
+The worst performer was offshore driller Transocean RIG whose stock slumped 8.1%.

 What’s Next in the Energy World?

-As global oil consumption gradually ticks up, market participants will be closely tracking the regular releases to watch for signs that could further validate a rebound.
-In this context, the U.S. government statistics on oil and natural gas - one of the few solid indicators that comes out regularly - and the Baker Hughes data on rig count, will be on the energy traders' radar.
+As global oil consumption gradually ticks up from the depths of coronavirus, market participants will be closely tracking the regular releases to watch for signs that could further validate a rebound.
+In this context, the U.S.government’s statistics on oil and natural gas — one of the few solid indicators that comes out regularly — will be on energy traders' radar.
+Data on rig count from energy service firm Baker Hughes, which is a pointer to trends in U.S. crude production, is also closely followed.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report